li6in9muyou/li6in9muyou.github.io/_posts/2022-10-17-write-an-interpreter-in-go.md

 **THIS POST IS WORK-IN-PROGRESS**

 I am using this book _"Writing An Interpreter In Go"_ by Thorsten Ball.
 You can but this book at [https://interpreterbook.com/]().
-In the mean time, I am taking [this free course](https://learning.edx.org/course/course-v1:StanfordOnline+SOE.YCSCS1+3T2020/home) at edx.org.
+In the meantime, I am taking [this free course](https://learning.edx.org/course/course-v1:StanfordOnline+SOE.YCSCS1+3T2020/home) at edx.org.

 # Test Driven Development